-The place has been home to waves of immigration where a lot of different ethnic and cultural groups have settled, lived, and moved at one time or another, including the once influx of African-Americans, and Asian and European immigrants in the area due to the city’s early days of racism towards non-Americans.
+The place has been home to waves of immigration where a lot of different ethnic and cultural groups have settled, lived, and moved at one time or another, including the once influx of African-Americans, Asians and European immigrants in the area due to the city’s early days of racism towards non-Americans.

 Today the vast majority of East Los Angeles’ population is Hispanic, primarily of Mexican descent, as sometime around the late 1940s and 1950s the community slowly began predominantly Hispanic when each race of Los Angeles began to establish their own separate neighborhoods.